-Total government guarantees issued in the first ten months of 2003 decreased by HRK 474m (net), while only in October they grew by HRK 200m.
+Total government guarantees issued in the first eleven months of 2003 decreased by HRK 229m, and grew by HRK 389m in November.
 Statistical Survey

 Classification and Presentation of Data on Claims and Liabilities

 Data on financial institutions' claims and liabilities are classified according to institutional sectors and financial instruments.
 Institutional sectors are: financial institutions, central government and funds, other domestic sectors and foreign sector.